Citroën Argentina: Local production

 In 1958, the Citroën 2CV made its official appearance, thanks to another dealership that imported them: Staudt y Cía.
 S.A.
 These models from France and Belgium caused great astonishment and, as in European countries, their followers began to grow since, they perfectly adapted to Argentina's varied geography; pampas and mountains, hot or cold, dirt or asphalt.
 The environment did not seem to matter to the 2CV and sales grew day by day.
 In this context, the Citroën plant in France decided to grant the concession for the manufacturing of these vehicles in Argentina.
 Therefore, Decree 12,267/59 authorized the filing of capital for the assembly of the 2CV in Argentina, while Resolution 90/59 of the Ministry of Industry and Mining approved the manufacturing plans for category B-segment automobiles presented by the Societe Anonyme André Citroën of Paris.

-Thus, on March 25, 1959, "Citroën Argentina Sociedad Anónima" was founded by decree number 3,693/59, granted by the Executive Power of the Nation, and legal status was granted on May 8 of the same year.
+On March 25, 1959, "Citroën Argentina Sociedad Anónima" was founded by decree number 3,693/59, granted by the Executive Power of the Nation, and legal status was granted on May 8 of the same year.
 The assembly of 2CV AZL vehicles began on February 18, 1960, in a provisional plant located in the town of Jeppener in Brandsen Partido, 80 kilometers from the Federal Capital.
 This plant was a sewing machine factory, "Pfaff Bromberg S.A.I.C.", which had very advanced machining centers for the time.
 Because of that, and through an agreement with the directors of this company, about 100 cars and 20 AZU vans were assembled there.
 The plant continued to work for Citroën Argentina S.A. until 1980 under the name of EMECA and afterwards belonged to PSA Peugeot-Citroën of Argentina.